 The SRV2000 has an undocumented feature.
 Press and hold the Reverb/Non Linear button, the Write button and the Room Simulate button while powering on and the unit suddenly works as a mono delay.
 It has to be in the Non Linear mode to adjust parameters.
 Max delay time is 450ms.

-The unit has no balanced in nor has it any balanced out so I bought a cheap DI box to convert the output to balanced and boost the signal a little before the long travel back to the desk and this little operation made it (in my setup) sound even better.
-This also eliminate ground loops.
+The unit has no balanced inputs nor has it any balanced outputs so I bought a cheap Lundahl trafo and a small box to convert the output to a balanced signal and boost the signal a little before the long travel back to the desk and this little operation made it (in my setup) sound even better.
+This also eliminates ground loops.

 Go to the Download section/Manuals/Effects and download the manual and other Roland SRV 2000 documents.